BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

 }
 ```

-This example demonstrates:
+This 3D visualization tool demonstrates:

-- Loading and rendering a 3D model with textures
-- Implementing camera controls for navigation
-- Using Raylib's 3D drawing functions
-- Displaying on-screen instructions and FPS counter
+1. **3D camera setup**: We initialize a 3D camera with a perspective projection, which allows us to view the 3D scene.

+2. **Loading 3D models and textures**: The example shows how to load a 3D model from an OBJ file and apply a texture to it.

+3. **Camera controls**: We implement basic camera movement using keyboard input, allowing the user to navigate around the 3D scene.

+4. **3D rendering**: The `BeginMode3D` and `EndMode3D` functions are used to render 3D content, including the model and a grid for reference.

+5. **On-screen instructions**: We display text to guide the user on how to control the camera.

+This example serves as a starting point for more complex 3D applications, such as architectural visualizations or game level editors.

 ### 8.3 Developing a GUI Application

-Let's create a simple GUI application using Raylib's immediate mode GUI (raygui):
+Finally, let's create a simple GUI application using Raylib's immediate mode GUI (raygui).
+This example will demonstrate how to create various GUI elements and handle user interactions.

 ```zig
 const std = @import("std");